AugAbEx: Bridging Abstractive and Extractive Legal Summarization

 \section{Distribution of scores for Semantic Similarity}

-Figure \ref{fig:distribution-plot-ss-cd} displays the comparative analysis of semantic similarity scores of OAG and TEG summaries in the latent and embedding space of LegalBert.
-It is apparent that the semantic similarity between the two summaries is higher in the embedding space of LegalBert compared to the latent space for all datasets.
+Figure \ref{fig:distribution-plot-ss-cd} juxtaposes the distributions of semantic similarity scores of OAG and TES summaries in the LSA latent space and the LegalBert embedding space.
+It is apparent that the semantic similarity between the two summaries is higher in the LegalBert embedding space compared to the LSA latent space for all datasets.
 This clearly shows that LegalBert is able to capture semantic relationships between legal documents more effectively.